Uber only has itself to blame for London license loss

 The old ‘They’ve caved to the taxi cartels and/or the unions!’ refrain was also wheeled out and waxed off.
 Harder to spot: Any mention of how much Uber spends on lobbying lawmakers to influence regulatory decisions in its commercial favor.

-Nor how Uber mobilizes its app infrastructure and users to create thousands-strong lobbying armies to apply pressure to city authorities at key moments of regulatory threat.
+Nor how Uber mobilizes its app infrastructure to create thousands-strong lobbying armies to apply pressure to city authorities at key moments of regulatory threat.

-So — quelle surprise! — there’s already a petition with thousands of signatures against TfL’s decision.
+So — quelle surprise! — there’s already a petition with hundreds of thousands of signatures against TfL’s decision.
 A petition set up and promoted by, er, Uber, of course…

 At the same time, some genuinely outraged London Uber users, who have become accustomed over the past five+ years to a VC-subsidized regime of unsustainably cheap cab rides, have taken to social media to cry that it’s simply not fair!